 - This OSHA benzene PEL might be regarded as the “safe” level for benzene exposures in the workplace.

 - However, this benzene PEL is below the level at which most people can detect the aromatic odor of benzene.
-That means workers might not smell benzene until it is at a harmful level.
+That means workers who were exposed to benzene in the past might not smell benzene until it is at a harmful level.

 Benzene Medical Conditions